Get Started Here

 < You Have the Advantage!

 In the package, I break down a dozen of my own accounts, from 18,000 square feet to my largest account, 216,000 square feet.
-I describe them in detail - how many desks, how many restrooms, what types of flooring, people-per-square-foot and square-feet-per-person.
-How long it takes to do each task (I've been timing various tasks for years to help me with my bidding).
-I give you about a dozen equations you can use to "back up" into a price, checking your numbers against all kinds of benchmarks.
-You can learn a lot by studying these breakdowns - this is an insight into another person's real business, and I've never seen that in any other "start a cleaning business" book.
+I describe them in great detail - how many desks, how many restrooms, what types of flooring, people-per-square-foot and square-feet-per-person, how long it takes to do each task, how much we pay for labor, and how much we profit.
+I give you about a dozen equations you can use by checking your numbers against all kinds of benchmarks.
+This is an insight into another person's real business, and it just doesn't exist in any other "start a cleaning business" product.

 Here's a sample breakdown: